View a video demonstration on how to apply for the property finders service if you'd like an alternative option to

 The information on this page is intended for the homeless households currently placed in our temporary accommodation.
-We've also produced an information leaflet (pdf, 91kb) which provides more useful information on the subject.
+We've also produced an information leaflet on temporary accommodation (PDF, 91kb), which provides more helpful information on the subject.

-In addition to our temporary accommodation households, we also work with private landlords and home owners to find housing solutions.
-If you're interested in earning money from your property , contact us as we're always in need of more properties.
+In addition to our temporary accommodation households, we also work with private landlords and homeowners to find housing solutions.
+If you're interested in earning money from your property , contact us as we always need more properties.

 How long will you be in temporary accommodation?

 If our investigations show that we have a housing duty towards you, you may need to remain in temporary accommodation until we can find you permanent housing.
-Due to the short supply for social housing, households may need to stay in temporary accommodation for over a year.
+Due to the short supply of social housing, households may need to stay in temporary accommodation for over a year.

 We seek to provide temporary accommodation within our borough or as close to the borough boundaries as possible.